 6. Be Consistent

 Finally, when you’re creating graphics for your brand, it’s important to keep a few elements consistent.
-It’s good to choose the same fonts, filters, and color palette when making your designs for easy visual recognition.
+It’s good to choose the same brand colors, fonts, filters, and overall color palette when making your designs for easy visual recognition.

 Which one of these Canva hacks did you find the most helpful?
 Try out these tips the next time you’re creating graphics.